Tingalpa

 The educational profile of Tingalpa exceeds national averages, with above-average qualification levels and academic performance metrics

 University qualification levels in Tingalpa stand at 26.4%, slightly below Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common, with 18.8% of residents holding them.
-Postgraduate qualifications and graduate diplomas follow, at 4.8% and 2.8% respectively.
+Bachelor degrees are the most common, held by 18.8% of residents, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.8%).
+Vocational credentials are prominent, with 37.2% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (25.9%).

 Frequently Asked Questions - Education